InfinityLoop1308/PipePipe/README.md

 Issues and PRs are welcomed.
 Please note that I will **NOT** accept service requests.

 Anyone interested in creating their own service is encouraged to fork this repository.

+## Getting Nightly Builds

+Visit https://nightly.pipepipe.dev to download the latest nightly builds.
+These give you access to the most recent updates and fixes before they're included in the next official release.

 ## Donation